cse110-sp24-group1/cse110-sp24-group1/admin/meetings/041024-kickoff.md

 - [ ] Place your team video at /admin/videos/teamintro.mp4
 - [ ] Theres a lot of documents/rules, are we missing anything?
 Does everyone know what they need to finish/work on before our next meeting on Friday?
 - [ ] Update GitHub /admin/meetings with the notes from today
+- [ ] Set a specific regular meeting time for each week, will send out a when2meet this weekend for that!

 ## Next Meeting